 - Any part/item that would normally be permanently installed in/on the vehicle, but is loose or not bolted in, should be removed.

 US Customs and Vehicle Export – Shipping household goods and personal items

-To export any motorized vehicle US Customs requires the proof of ownership.
+To export any motorized vehicle, US Customs requires the proof of ownership.
 The best document is the original Title issued by one of the state’s Department of Motor Vehicles (DMV).
 Foreign Title, MSO (Manufacturer’s Statement of Origin), Salvage Certificate, Scrap or Dismantler’s Certificate will work just as well.
 Some US Customs offices may ask for additional documents such as Bill of Sale, copies of ID or Passport, Power of Attorney, copies of military orders, etc.

-For older vehicles that were never titled in the US the original registration and notarized bill of sale will be required.
+For older vehicles that were never titled in the US, the original registration and notarized bill of sale will be required.

-If the vehicle is being financed (meaning you’re still making payments on it) then the finance company (bank, credit union, etc.) will need to provide 2 things: Letter of Authorization to export the vehicle PLUS Notarized/Certified Copy of the title.
+If the vehicle is being financed (meaning you’re still making payments on it) then the finance company (bank, credit union, etc.) will need to provide two things: Letter of Authorization to export the vehicle PLUS Notarized/Certified Copy of the title.

 Export Taxes on Vehicles